mcjc29/WDI_GROUP_PROJECT/README.md

-# WDI_GROUP_PROJECT
-A project WDI

 ![image](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png)

-# GA WDI30 Group Project - GA Feedback
+# WDI-30 Group Project - GA Feedback

 GA's Web Development Immersive course is fast-paced, and after finding that some students felt that lessons were too quick, or that concepts hadn't sunk in, we decided to create a feedback platform.
 The app allows students to provide feedback on lessons by rating it on various aspects and flagging up concerns.
-The platform also allows for the downloading of lesson notes and provides a class chat where students can ask for help with homework and projects or just have a conversation.
+The platform also allows lesson notes to be read and downloaded, as well as providing a class chat where students can ask for help with homework and projects or just have a conversation.

 Our feedback platform is a mobile-responsive MEAN stack single-page application, styled using the Bulma CSS framework, Amazon S3 file hosting and featuring packages such as angular-chart.js, ui-knob, moment.js, jsonwebtoken and satellizer.
 It is tested using Mocha, Chai and supertest.